domRiddle/ASF/Docker.md

 ### `latest`

-This tag in comparison with previous two, as the first one includes ASF `UpdatePeriod: 24` feature and will typically point to the one of the stable versions, but not necessarily the latest one.
+This tag in comparison with previous two, as the first one includes ASF `UpdatePeriod` (auto-updates) feature and will typically point to the one of the stable versions, but not necessarily the latest one.
 The objective of this tag is to provide a sane default Docker container that is capable of running self-updating ASF.
 Because of that, the image doesn't have to be updated as often as possible, as included ASF version will always be capable of updating itself if needed.
-Of course, `UpdatePeriod` feature can be safely turned off (set to `0`), but in this case you should probably use frozen `A.B.C.D` release instead.
+Of course, `UpdatePeriod` can be safely turned off (set to `0`), but in this case you should probably use frozen `A.B.C.D` release instead.

 ### `A.B.C.D`

 In comparison with above tags, this tag is completely frozen, which means that the image won't be updated once published.
 This works similar to our GitHub releases that are never touched after the initial release, which guarantees you stable and frozen environment.
-Typically you should use this tag when you want to use some specific ASF release and you don't want to use `UpdatePeriod` that are offered in `latest` tag.
+Typically you should use this tag when you want to use some specific ASF release and you don't want to use auto-updates that are offered in `latest` tag.

 ---